Last Updated on December 6, 2020 by ellduclos

 DON’T pin the same image to the same board more than once

-This is a newer strategy that I have been testing out in 2019 and it works!
+This is a newer pinning strategy that I have been testing out in 2019 and it works!
 Since Pinterest is a visual search engine, changing up your pin image is a HUGE game changer.
 Pinterest’s algorithm relies more on FRESH NEW pins.
 Don’t recycle your old pin designs and don’t pin them to the same board over and over again.
 It looks spammy in the eyes of Pinterest and won’t be as effective as fresh pins.

 DO create fresh pins every week

 THIS IS THE GAME CHANGER.
 You need to create fresh pins every week.
 Pinterest doesn’t mind if you create multiple pin images for the same link.
-As long as you aren’t pinning the same link back to back in a spammy way, you will be just fine.
+As long as you aren’t pinning the same link back to back in a spammy way, you will be fine.
 You need to dedicate the time to create fresh pins weekly, especially for popular blog posts.
-If it becomes too overwhelming and hard to keep up with, it might be worth looking into hiring a Pinterest Strategic Manager.
+If it becomes too overwhelming and hard to keep up with it might be worth looking into hiring a Pinterest Strategic Manager.

 *BONUS TIP: Create one template design each week on Canva, you can simply change out the image and text to make it easier to create new pins weekly.
+OR invest in Pinterest templates.
+Here’s some that are affordable.

 DO create pins that stand out in the Pinterest feed